Jim-Clack/Able/AbleStrategiesWebsite/AbleStrategiesWebsite/NonDeployable/Readme.txt

     ///  act.SetExpiration(92, act.ChecksumOfString(act.SiteIdentification));
     /// Licensing Fields and Methods:
     ///  SiteId: This identifies the host by IP/Domain/Hdwr and may not be unique.
-    ///  Desc: Uniquely identifies the user by nickname/location as well as his/her license level.
+    ///  LicCode: Uniquely identifies the user by nickname/location as well as his/her license level.
     ///  Purch: Uniquely identifies the transaction in which a license was purchased.
-    ///  PIN: Calculated per a specific combination of SiteId and Desc above.
+    ///  PIN: Calculated per a specific combination of Site Id and Lic Code above.
     ///  ActivityTracking: Scratch area used by Activation.
     ///  ChecksumOfString(siteId): creates repeatable scramble for encoding/decoding
     ///  Feature: Future use, ignored for now.